maxhbr/LDBcollector/README.md

 THe hope here is that it might help people navigate the full license list, as well as understand that many of the licenses are variants (sometimes relatively insubstantial variants) from one another.

 The .odt files are comparison files between OSI-approved licenses and a "ur" analogue license that I've designated as the "head of license family."
 By opening those files, you can see how the particular license compares to the "ur" license.
 In some cases (concatenative) there's a comparison to multiple licenses because a particular license takes parts from more than one license.

+Note: The comparison files are CCO, but the licenses themselves from which those files are derived might have copyright attached to them via the license authors.